hMatoba/Phestum/README.rst

 .. image:: https://travis-ci.org/hMatoba/Phestum.svg?branch=master
     :target: https://travis-ci.org/hMatoba/Phestum

-To write JS tests that runs on PhantomJS.
+To write JS tests that run on PhantomJS.
+Easy to use local files in tests.

 How to Use
 ----------